Lifetime Care Program

 - If the pet is slated for adoption, ARAS believes in total transparency and full disclosure of the animal’s issues, history and progress.
 That allows the adoptive family to make an informed decision on whether to bring the pet into their home.

-Angel’s Rest Animal Sanctuary will never euthanize an animal due to behavioral issues, space or inconvenience.
+Angel’s Rest Animal Society will never euthanize an animal due to behavioral issues, space or inconvenience.

 Dog & Cat Hospice